 Well, aside from the high price (around $300-$500 US), mesh WiFi systems aren’t immune to the same interference and range limits of WiFi itself and there are a few potential pitfalls.

-Keep reading to learn more about those, and some cost-effective alternatives to mesh WiFi networks for cord cutters using Tablo OTA DVRs.
+Keep reading to learn more about those and some cost-effective alternatives to mesh WiFi networks for OTA TV viewers using Tablo OTA DVRs.

 Mesh Network Pitfall #1: Network Discovery Hide & Seek

 The goal of a mesh WiFi network is to provide solid connectivity for your devices to the outside internet (WAN) and they can do that quite well, when set up correctly.
 However, many devices including printers, baby monitors and Tablo OTA DVRs rely on your local network (LAN) to connect to and communicate with other gadgets in your home.